-30 years of play at Gan Gani
+30 Years of Play at Gan Gani

-Over two hundred people, representing different eras of the Kindy’s 30-year history, gathered at this special birthday party to reminisce, reconnect and celebrate: founding members, community groups, past and present families and staff and members of the community.
+Over two hundred people, representing different eras of the kindy’s 30-year history, gathered at this special birthday party to reminisce, reconnect and celebrate: founding members, community groups, past and present families and staff and members of the community.

-No birthday would be complete without cake and presents: the official milestone was marked with a gift to the Kindergarten from the Queensland Jewish Kindergarten Association of a ‘Buddy Bench’, representing a place of refuge or quiet in the outside environment for children to sit.
+No birthday would be complete without cake and presents: the official milestone was marked with a gift to the kindy from the Queensland Jewish Kindergarten Association of a ‘Buddy Bench’, representing a place of refuge or quiet in the outside environment for children to sit.

 Special guests addressing the opening ceremony of the afternoon’s events included Mr David Paratz, founding member; Ms Claire Goldstein, Director/Teacher for the first 22 years; and Councillor James Mackay, Walter Taylor Ward.